schatekar/blog/_posts/DRAFT - 2017-12-21-Let-the-consumers-of-your-api-decide-what-data-they-want-returned.md

 And we return this attribute by default for all our resources.

 ## Happy API consumer == Happy API developer == Great API
+A product becomes great when their users are happy using that product.
+The same is true about APIs.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Treat your API like a product.
 Provide a good developer experience and have continuous, proactive engagement with consumers. <a href="https://twitter.com/hashtag/GartnerCAT?src=hash&amp;ref_src=twsrc%5Etfw">#GartnerCAT</a></p>&mdash; Gartner Events (@Gartner_Events) <a href="https://twitter.com/Gartner_Events/status/766024242953465856?ref_src=twsrc%5Etfw">August 17, 2016</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+I think that tweet sums it all.
+Lazy Gets is one of the ways to enhance the experience for the users of your APIs.
+Use it when you can.
+And use every other feature that will make your API product awesome.